scanback/docs/citations/index.md

 ---
-title: "External Citation𝘀"
+title: "Citations of My Work"
 description: "See how scientific, governmental, and business authorities have cited me publicly over the years."
 image: /assets/social-card-think.png
 ---
-# Citations
+# Citations of My Work

 See how external authorities (academic journals, newspapers, TV, governments, NGOs, companies) have cited me publicly over the years.

 The list covers around 750 citations as of January 2026 (to be built out further).